dotnet/aspnetcore/CONTRIBUTING.md

 ## Bugs and feature requests?
-Please log a new issue in the appropriate GitHub repo.
+For non-security related bugs please log a new issue in the appropriate GitHub repo.
 Here are some of the most common repos:

 * [DependencyInjection](https://github.com/aspnet/DependencyInjection)
 * [EntityFramework](https://github.com/aspnet/EntityFramework)